drbitboy/Dpdtrun/README.md

     ////////////////////////////////////////////////////////////////////////
     Final note:
-    When the range to the object is large and/or the flyby distance (deltaY) is large compared to the distance the S/C moves during the scan, dThDtFb is essentially constant, and this derivation is not relevant.
+    When the range to the target is large and/or the flyby distance (deltaY) is large compared to the distance the S/C moves during the scan, dThDtFb is essentially constant, and this derivation is not relevant.